Thoracic Spine Rheumatoid Disease

 Types of Thoracic Spine Rheumatoid Disease

-Below, each heading (bold) is followed by a narrative paragraph that explains the nature, typical presentation and clinical importance of that subtype.
+Below, each heading (bold) is followed by a narrative paragraph that explains the nature, typical presentation and importance of that subtype.

-1. Seropositive facet-joint rheumatoid arthritis – Classic RA with positive rheumatoid factor (RF) and anti-CCP antibodies aggressively targets thoracic zygapophyseal joints.
+1. Seropositive facet-joint rheumatoid – Classic RA with positive rheumatoid factor (RF) and anti-CCP antibodies aggressively targets thoracic zygapophyseal joints.
 Patients often complain of a deep, mid-line ache that worsens with extension; MRI shows synovitis, pannus and erosions comparable to those seen in peripheral joints.

 2. Seronegative facet disease – About one-third of RA patients lack RF/anti-CCP yet still develop destructive thoracic lesions.
-Because blood tests are negative, imaging and biopsy prove crucial for early recognition.
+Because blood tests are negative, imaging and prove crucial for early recognition.

 3. Rheumatoid spondylodiscitis – This variant extends through the discovertebral junction; pannus eats into the adjacent vertebral endplates, mimicking infectious discitis but with sterile cultures.
 The key clue is co-existing peripheral RA.